xinnian999/vue-form-craft/docs/en/interface.md

   label?: string // Field label
   name: string // Unique field identifier
-  component: string // Component to use props?: object // Parameters passed to the component required?: boolean // Whether it is required initialValue?: any // Default value help?: string // Help information
+  component: string // Component to use componentProps?: object // Parameters passed to the component required?: boolean // Whether it is required initialValue?: any // Default value help?: string // Help information